Stuart Braithwaite: Memoir

 In 2022, Braitwaite's memoir Spaceships Over Glasgow: Mogwai, Mayhem and Misspent Youth was published by White Rabbit, an imprint of Orion Publishing Group.
 Fiona Shepherd in The Scotsman called it "neither a glamorous nor an indulgent account and, as such, probably closer to imparting what it is actually like being in a successful band."

 Musical style

 Braithwaite's musical technique is characterised by the heavy usage of effects pedals, used to create ambient instrumental guitar sounds.
 As with much music associated with the post-rock style, his playing emphasizes melody and dynamic contrast over virtuosity.

 In 2021, Reuss Musical Instruments of Denmark released the Plasmatron, a Stuart Braithwaite signature guitar effects pedal.
 The circuit is based on the Danelectro Fab-Tone Distortion and the Electro-Harmonix op-amp Big Muff, with the two effects mixed in parallel.

 Personal life

-Braithwaite married musician Elisabeth Elektra in April 2019.
+Braithwaite married musician Elisabeth Elektra in April 2019, they separated in 2026.
 He was previously married to music promoter Grainne Braithwaite is a supporter of Celtic F.C.